impeccable-taste/impeccable-taste.github.io/_posts/2024/2024-10-18/2024-10-18-00-the-substance.md

 <span class="reviewsection">One sentence review:</span> I made this with an appreciative tone, imagine I'm nodding like that lumberjack guy gif.<br/>
 {% include embed/video.html src='the-substance.mp4' %}

-<span class="reviewsection">Rating:</span> This was both hilarious -in a really *really* dark way- and it really, uh, goes places.
+<span class="reviewsection">Okay, more:</span> This was both hilarious -in a really *really* dark way- and it really, uh, goes places.
 What a bonkers last half an hour, man.
 It's baby's first body horror movie but still, a really fun ride.<br/>
 <span class="reviewsection">A simple way to improve it:</span> The premise "Demi Moore looks too old now she's 50" is ridiculous enough as it is, but it is made even worse by the fact that she's *over ten years older than that*.
 So my suggestion is that Dennis Quaid's character should do retching noises whenever he talked with her, make comments like "oh god I cannot even look at you" and so on.
 Go full ham.

 <span class="reviewsection">Trivia about the IMDb trivia:</span>